zwave-js/node-zwave-js/docs/config-files/file-format.md

 ## `firmwareVersion`

 While it is possible to specify the firmware version covered by a file, doing so is deprecated.
 To define parameters that have changed over time, use [conditional parameters](config-files/conditional-settings.md).
+Separate files split by firmware should only be used in exceptional cases where a firmware split identifies a different device or where the parameter changes from one version to another are so different as to be impractical to represent with conditional parameters.

 The default `min` version is `0.0` and the default `max` version is `255.255`.
 Splitting device files by firmware version will only be allowed in exceptional cases, and only with developer approval.